 And then there is feedback.
 It’s not always easy to hear, and sometimes it’s going to sting a bit, but if you want to grow as a speaker, feedback—and appropriate action on your part—is vital.

-Here are a dozen ideas when it comes to feedback:
+Here are 12 tips when it comes to feedback:

 - Realize that fedback is an important part of your growth as a speaker.